Claude Cowork vs Claude Code: Which Should You Use?

 | Target user | Knowledge workers, researchers, small business owners | Software developers, DevOps engineers |

-| Primary workspace | Folders and files on your computer | Git repositories and codebases |
+| Primary workspace | Projects, account files, connectors, and approved local resources | Git repositories and codebases |

 | Learning curve | Low — point and click | Moderate — needs terminal comfort |